Fulwell, Sunderland

 Due to Fulwell's role as an overwhelmingly residential area, economic activity in the ward is mostly restricted to the retail and leisure sectors.
 Local services centre on the main thoroughfare of Sea Road, where a large shopping parade has been established for many years.
 A mid-sized Sainsbury's store opened in 2006 at Station Road.
 Fulwell's fire station closed in September 2015, when services were transferred to the new station at Marley Pots.
 Other services include a Community Library, which is open 10 am until 4 pm on Mondays, 10 am until 5 pm on Wednesdays, 10 am until 4 pm on Fridays and 10 am until 1 pm on Saturdays, a GP clinic, two dental surgeries, and a veterinary surgery.
 The area is served by local bus services 23, 99, E2 and E6 as well as by the Tyne and Wear Metro, at Seaburn station.
 Mainline trains no longer stop at the station.

 Fulwell was primarily a farming village until it became part of the urban sprawl of industrial Sunderland in the nineteenth century.
 Relics of this agricultural past still survive in the form of three windmills, including the 19th century Fulwell Mill, the only working windmill in the United Kingdom featuring a stone reefing stage (a design-feature peculiar to mills in north-east England, equivalent to the gallery found on other mills).
 The mill, built in 1808, was restored to working order between 1996 and 2001 after over half-a-century out of use, and celebrated its bicentenary in 2008.
 In late 2011, however, the sails and cap suffered severe storm damage.
 A further restoration, which included the fitting of a new fantail, cap and sails to the original dimensions, together with an overhaul of associated machinery commenced during 2017 and was completed in May 2018.

 Politically, Fulwell had long been regarded as a staunch Conservative ward in a region of traditional Labour strength.
-Since the ward's creation it has always had at least one Conservative Party councillor.
+Since the ward's creation it has always had at least one Conservative council.
+Since 2021, the ward has become a Liberal Democrat- Conservative marginal, and as of 2025 the ward has 2 Liberal Democrat councillors and 1 Conservative councillor.

+Fulwell was formerly a township in the parish of Monk-Wearmouth, in 1866 Fulwell became a separate civil parish, on 1 April 1928 the parish was abolished and merged with Sunderland.
+In 1921 the parish had a population of 5862.
+It is now in the unparished area of Sunderland.